mukesh3710/OpenShift-Virtulization/Running and Accessing Virtual Machines/Virtual Machine Creation.md

 # Virtual Machine Creation and Management in OpenShift
+---

-## Virtual Machine Creation
+Virtual Machine Creation:
-You can create a VM in OpenShift using the web console's Virtual Machine Creation Catalog or by defining YAML configurations.
+- You can create a VM in OpenShift using the web console's Virtual Machine Creation Catalog or by defining YAML configurations.

-### Using the Catalog
-- The OpenShift web console provides default templates for various operating systems like RHEL, CentOS, Fedora, and Windows.
-- Users can define boot sources and customize parameters such as SSH keys, cloud-init configurations, and additional storage.
+- Using the Catalog: Web console provides default templates for various operating systems.
+Users can define boot sources and customize parameters such as SSH keys, cloud-init configurations, and additional storage.
-- Key configurable options include:
-  - **Project**: The namespace where the VM resides.
-  - **Virtual Machine Name**: Name assigned to the VM.
-  - **Authorized Key & SSH Access**: Enables SSH access and public key authentication.
-  - **Start VM After Creation**: Determines if the VM should start automatically.

-### Virtual Machine Templates
-- Red Hat provides default templates with preconfigured networking, users, and storage.
-- Templates can be customized to include:
-  - Specific boot sources
-  - Additional storage and network interfaces
-  - Modified system settings
-- Installing the KubeVirt common-templates package allows the creation of additional OS templates.
+- Virtual Machine Templates: Red Hat provides default templates with preconfigured networking, users, and storage.
+Templates can be customized.
+Installing the KubeVirt common-templates package allows the creation of additional OS templates.

-### YAML Definition
-- Users can define VMs and templates using YAML in the web console or CLI.
+- YAML Definition: Users can define VMs and templates using YAML in the web console or CLI.
+YAML allows users to configure system resources, labels, boot images, and advanced options.
-- The **oc edit** command enables direct YAML modification.
-- YAML allows users to configure system resources, labels, boot images, and advanced options.
+---

-## Virtual Machine Management
+Virtual Machine Management:
 Each VM has a management page with the following sections:
 - **Overview**: Logs, resource utilization, and status.
 - **Metrics**: CPU, memory, storage, network, and migration metrics.